small-tech/comet/README.md

   - GitHub truncation (72)
   - GitLab truncation (100)

-The _Dogmatic (50)_ limit is based on the assumption that [the median message length in the git projects’s own repository](https://preslav.me/2015/02/21/what-s-with-the-50-72-rule/) is somehow an indication of message quality.
-(Somewhat ironically, [Linus Torvald’s example of a good git message](https://github.com/torvalds/subsurface-for-dirk/blob/a48494d2fbed58c751e9b7e8fbff88582f9b2d02/README#L88) has 65 characters in the first line.)
+The _Dogmatic (50)_ limit is based on the assumption that [the median message length in the Git projects’s own repository](https://preslav.me/2015/02/21/what-s-with-the-50-72-rule/) is somehow an indication of message quality.
+(Somewhat ironically, [Linus Torvald’s example of a good Git message](https://github.com/torvalds/subsurface-for-dirk/blob/a48494d2fbed58c751e9b7e8fbff88582f9b2d02/README#L88) has 65 characters in the first line.)

 The _GitHub trunctation (72)_ and _GitLab truncation (100)_ limits are the lengths beyond which GitHub and GitLab truncate the first line of a commit message when displaying it ([GitHub truncates messages longer than 72 characters to 69 characters](https://robertcooper.me/post/git-commit-messages#subject-line-less-than-or-equal-to-72-characters-in-length) and [GitLab truncates lines over 100 characters to 80 characters]((https://gitlab.com/gitlab-org/gitlab-foss/-/blob/2859e8d54f948184ac489afea995c65ed0ca325c/app/models/commit.rb#L172))).